gaschgithub/microrhythm-analysis/README.md

 - Cumbia
 - Joesón (Colombian salsa style associated with Joe Arroyo)
 - Bossa Nova
 - Brazilian Funk

+A complete list of analyzed excerpts is provided in `data/corpus.md`.

 All rhythmic events were **identified perceptually** and encoded manually prior to analysis.
 No automatic onset detection was used.

-A complete list of analyzed excerpts is provided in `data/corpus.md`.

 > **Note:** While the written thesis discusses a broader stylistic context, this
-> repository contains the finalized microrhythmic dataset used for quantitative
+> repository contains the finalized microrhythmic dataset (MIDI templates) used for quantitative
 > analysis and figure generation.

 ---

-## Methodological overview
+## Method overview

 The analysis pipeline implemented in this repository follows these steps: